 Today, after my friend had told me her story about believing in magic, we were standing in our favourite bookstore trying to buy Christmas gifts discreetly while our youngest daughters played with the toys and trinkets.
 I love seeing my 3 year old mother my friend’s one year old – they obviously truly care about, and adore, each other.
 We watched my friend’s daughter totter over to another little girl and give her the toy she was playing with.
 The other girl reached out and hugged her.
 And then it was like they were speaking their own language using their hands and it reminded me of when we taught our babies sign language.
 Witnessing this beautiful human connection between two tiny little strangers was amazing.
 I nudged my friend and whispered “This is magic!”
 Magic can be BIG or it can be small but it’s pretty miraculous to watch if you are open to it and magic often happens when you’re not even looking for it.

 I realize that we so badly need Big magic, but I don’t want to miss out on the small magical things that are happening each day.
 Like the time our friend’s 9 year old daughter reached for my hand and held it when our two families were out for a walk.
-At first I thought maybe it was because she thought I was her mom since we have been mistaken for each other sometimes, but then she turned and spoke to her mother.
+At first I thought maybe it was by accident because she thought I was her mom, but then she turned and spoke to her mother.
 When children show affection that isn’t prompted by adults it is truly magical.
 It makes my heart swell that this same little girl thinks I’m so calm under pressure and I can fix any problem.
 How sweet.
 I only wish it transferred to my own problems.
 But it’s so much easier to be calm when you’re helping other people with their problems, when you’re on the outside.
-She has such a beautiful and sensitive soul.
-I’m pretty sure she and I are kindred spirits.
+She is such a beautiful and sensitive soul.

 When we are on the sinking ship called “A PANDAS/PANS Flare” just trying not to drown, and we’re so very tired from treading water, it’s very easy to miss the small ways magic makes itself known in our lives because we’re so busy just surviving and hoping and waiting for Big magic.